Publication Ethics and Publication Malpractice Statement

 Self-Citation

 Authors should cite their own work only where necessary.
-The references must enhance the value of the paper in addition to adding value.
-Moreover, authors should refrain from including citations just for the sake of boosting their score.
+The references must enhance the quality of the paper in addition to adding value.
+Moreover, authors should refrain from including citations just for the sake of boosting their score, and international ranking.

 Pushing Citations

 This occurs when authors include unnecessary references solely to boost someone else’s citation score.
-This behavior is common among people who whose aim is to increase their citation sore.
+This behavior is common among academics who aim to increase their citation score.
 The Business Review is strictly against this behavior and violation of this will be dealt with accordingly.
-In extreme cases, the authors institution may also be contacted.
+In extreme cases, the authors' institution may also be contacted.

 Coercive Citation